 As well as learning one-octave Phrygian shapes, you can take these patterns further by learning two-octave shapes in 12 keys.

 Two-octave Phrygian shapes come in handy when soloing over longer chord changes or tunes that don’t change keys very often

 There are a number of ways to build two-octave Phrygian shapes, here are four of my favorites to get you started.

-Learn these shapes one at a time, and then combine two or more as you dig further into these important scale shapes.
+Learn these shapes one at a time, and then combine two or more as you dig further into these important mode shapes.

 Phrygian Scale Patterns

-You’ll now check out scale patterns over any or all of the Phrygian scales that you’ve learned up to this point in the lesson.
+You now check out scale patterns over any or all of the Phrygian modes that you’ve learned up to this point in the lesson.

-To begin, here’s an ascending pattern that you can use to expand your technique and learn scale shapes at the same time.
+To begin, here’s an ascending pattern that you can use to expand your technique and learn mode shapes at the same time.

-The pattern is built by playing 123 and repeating this pattern from each note in the scale, in this case ascending.
+The pattern is built by playing 123 and repeating this pattern from each note in the mode, in this case ascending.

-This means that you play 123, 234, 345, etc. as you work your way up the scale, in this case a two-octave E Phrygian scale.
+This means that you play 123, 234, 345, etc. as you work your way up the mode, in this case a two-octave E Phrygian mode.